■ Deconfliction – Humanitarian Identification and Notification System

 For Additional Information:

-United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), Operational guidance for humanitarian notification systems for deconfliction (HNS4D), Working paper, v.
-1.0, May 2018, available at: https://sites.google.com/dialoguing.org/home/resource-centre/resource-library#h.p_XSgRRYvAuIjY.
+United Nations Office for the Coordination of Humanitarian Affairs (OCHA), Operational guidance for humanitarian notification systems for deconfliction (HNS4D) , Working paper, v.
+1.0, May 2018, available at https://sites.google.com/dialoguing.org/home/resource-centre/resource-library#h.p_XSgRRYvAuIjY.

-UNOCHA, Recommended Practices for Effective Humanitarian Civil-Military Coordination of Foreign Military Assets (FMA) in Natural and Man-Made Disasters.
-Annex C Humanitarian Notification Systems for Deconfliction (HNS4D): Good Practices and Lessons Learned 2018 , available at: https://www.unocha.org/sites/unocha/files/180918%20Recommended%20Practices%20in%20Humanitarian%20Civil-Military%20Coordination%20v1.0.pdf
+Recommended Practices for Effective Humanitarian Civil-Military Coordination of Foreign Military Assets (FMA) in Natural and Man-Made Disasters.
+Annex C Humanitarian Notification Systems for Deconfliction (HNS4D): Good Practices and Lessons Learned 2018 , September 18, 2018, available at https://www.unocha.org/sites/unocha/files/180918%20Recommended%20Practices%20in%20Humanitarian%20Civil-Military%20Coordination%20v1.0.pdf